 Part 2: Decrease Your Speed with Increased Mileage

-Reducing speed is an important but overlooked fact.
+Reducing speed with increased weekly mileage is an important but overlooked fact.
 You can’t run the same speed while running 10 miles a week and running 100.
 Sprinting a 100-mile week will result in massive fatigue, exhaustion and ultimately injury.

 If you are worried about pace for an easy run, remember, no one cares.
 Your ego shouldn’t be the deciding factor for running, but it definitely shouldn’t be your deciding factor for an easy run.
 For most easy runs, I leave my GPS watch at home.
 Did I run 3.1 miles or 3.2?
 9:04 pace or 9:06?
 The world will never know…